Roanoke mother battles for her life against COVID-19 - NewsBreak

 “It’s scary to think oh my god she could die,” said Matt Suprenant of Roanoke.
 “I didn’t recognize her when I went to see her.
 Skin is hanging off of her bones.
 She doesn’t look like herself.
 It’s a scary thing to see.”

 Suprenant and Gray have a four-year-old daughter together.
-He says Gray is a gorgeous woman and a great mother to their daughter.Hagerstown City councilmen discuss a rebuild of stadium
+He says Gray is a gorgeous woman and a great mother to their daughter.When can you get a COVID booster shot?
+These are the rules for each vaccine

 “She developed double pneumonia.
 She started getting holes in her lungs.
 Then eventually had to intubate her and we started panicking about then,” Suprenant said.
 “When she got intubated and I had to have those thoughts, I got emotional.
 I could not imagine my little girl growing up without having her mom.”